 |ClO. + O.. → Cl. + O

 The oxides of nitrogen present in the atmosphere decompose ozone gas into oxygen gas and continuously regenerate.
-Therefore, the presence of nitrogen dioxide destroyed the ozone layer in the stratosphere.
-Present evidence suggests that the ClOx cycle may be three times more active to the destroyed ozone layer than the NOx cycle.
+Therefore, the presence of nitrogen dioxide destroyed the ozone layer found in the stratosphere.
+Present evidence suggests that the ClOx cycle may be three times more active to the destroyed ozone molecules than the NOx cycle.

 Different types of nuclear reactions for generating nuclear power or weapons in the world generate high temperatures in the earth’s environment.
-At high temperatures, atmospheric nitrogen oxidizes to form nitrogen oxides which destroy the ozone layer of the upper atmosphere.
+At high temperatures, atmospheric nitrogen oxidizes to form nitrogen oxides which destroy the ozone layer found in the upper atmosphere.

 Chlorofluorocarbons are the stable compounds of methane like freon-1 (CFCl3) and freon-12 (CF2Cl2).
 These are emitted from different types of organic spray aerosol, refrigerants, firefighting reagents, and solvents for cleaning electric components.
 When they enter the stratosphere, they absorbed ultraviolet radiation and get broken down into free atomic chlorine in a cycle process.
-This atomic chlorine continuously decomposes ozone into oxygen in a cycle to damage the ozone layer.
+This atomic chlorine continuously causes to depletion of ozone into oxygen in a cycle to damage the ozone layer.

 Protection of Ozone Layer